agneevX/homelab/README.md

 The mount options I use ensure the accessed data is buffered in memory before being sent to the client, which results in better responsiveness and throughput.

-rclone's vast array of utilities let's me use it as an alternative to `rsync`, `md5sum` or `du`.
+I also use rclone's vast array of user-friendly CLI tools as alternatives to `rsync`, `md5sum` or `du`.

 ### mergerFS

-All of my hard disks are formatted in `ext4` (with no reserved space) and are mounted inside `/mnt/pool` at startup by `fstab`.
+All hard disks are formatted in `ext4` (with no reserved space) and mounted inside `/mnt/pool` at startup with `fstab` entries.

-At startup, mergerFS creates a FUSE mount and combines all of these drives into a single mount point, `/knox`.
-I use a systemd mount file for this purpose.
+Also at startup, mergerFS combines all external drives and creates a single FUSE mount point, `/knox`.
+A systemd mount file is used for this purpose.

-This way, I am able to store and access all my files from a single mount point.
+This way, I am able to store and access all my files from a single mount point, even though the data is spread out randomly across all volumes.

 ***